grab/engineering-blog/_posts/2021-07-13-app-modularisation-at-scale.md

 We divided the task into the following sub-tasks to ensure that only one out of many functionalities in the app was impacted at a time.

-*   Setting up the infrastructure by creating Base/Core modules for Networking, Analytics, Experimentation, Storage, Config, and so on.
+*   Setting up the infrastructure by creating **Base/Core modules** for Networking, Analytics, Experimentation, Storage, Config, and so on.
-*   Building Shared Library modules for Styling, Common-UI, Utils, etc.
+*   Building **Shared Library modules** for Styling, Common-UI, Utils, etc.
-*   Incrementally building Feature modules for user-facing features like Payments Home, Wallet Top Up, Peer-to-Merchant (P2M) Payments, GrabCard and many others.
+*   Incrementally building **Feature modules** for user-facing features like Payments Home, Wallet Top Up, Peer-to-Merchant (P2M) Payments, GrabCard and many others.
-*   Creating Kit modules for the feature to feature module communication.
+*   Creating **Kit modules** to enable inter-module communication.
 This step helped us in building the feature modules in parallel.
-*   Finally, the App module is used as a hub to connect all the other modules together using dependency injection (Dagger).
+*   Finally, the **App module** was used as a hub to connect all the other modules together using dependency injection (Dagger).

 <div class="post-image-section"><figure>
   <img src="/img/app-modularisation-at-scale/image1.png" alt="Modularised app structure" style="width:90%"> <figcaption align="middle"><i>Modularised app structure</i></figcaption>